abhineet123/ipsc_prediction/README.md

     + for example, the models for IDOL should be extracted inside [    ipsc_video_segmentation/ipsc_vnext](ipsc_video_segmentation/ipsc_vnext)
     + this would extract the ```.pth``` checkpoint files into a subfolder named ```log/idol-ipsc-ext_reorg_roi_g2_16_53``` and ```log/idol-ipsc-ext_reorg_roi_g2_54_126``` for the early and late-stage models respectively

-If the commands needed to reproduce any results in the paper or to run any of the models on a new dataset are not clear, please create an [issue](https://github.com/abhineet123/ipsc_prediction/issues) or contact [me](http://webdocs.cs.ualberta.ca/~asingh1/).